 What is Balat known for?

-Balat is known today for it’s beautifully colored houses and charming Bohemian vibe.
-Historically, is was the center of the Jewish community in Istanbul.
+Balat is known today for its beautifully colored houses and charming Bohemian vibe.
+Historically, it was the center of the Jewish community in Istanbul.

 What is the best way to see the colorful houses of Balat?

-Using a local guide is a great way to see the houses without the crowds.
-Guides know the optimal times to visit, so it’s definitely worth hiring someone to take you.
+Using a local guide is a great way you’ll see the houses without the crowds.
+Guides know the optimal times to visit, so it’s definitely worth hiring someone to take you to the nearby tourist attractions.

 How far is Balat from the Blue Mosque?